rose-collectionservices/collection-services-manual/8-APPRAISAL/readme.md

 While most appraisal decisions will vary depending on the collection, there are certain born-digital items that should not typically be transferred to the library.
 These include computer peripherals (e.g., keyboards, mice, monitors) and networking hardware (e.g., routers, modems).
 In cases where the library acquires whole computers or laptops, all hardware and casing, with the important exception of any hard drives, can typically be disposed of once disk imaging is complete.
 Contact Jack Scott to arrange surplus pick-up.

-Do not dispose of casing and additional hardware only if:
+Do not dispose of casing and additional hardware only:

-* They feature labels and markings intentionally added by the donor/creator that contribute significant meaning to the collection.
+* If they feature labels and markings intentionally added by the donor/creator that contribute significant meaning to the collection.
 These should not be labels or markings that simply denote ownership or give instruction on use or function (i.e., “Dorothy’s mouse” or “plug in here”).
 * In cases where the associated hardware is particularly old or obscure and it has been deemed likely, following consultation with the digital archivist, that this equipment will be required in order to access and transfer digital files from the associated hardware.

 If a donor has requested that we return separated material to them, conduct a review with the appropriate curator as usual, and then pack and prepare the material for return.
 Write a memo to accompany the return explaining our rationale for separating and returning the material.
 Include a copy in the collection file.
 Generally we will FedEx collection material to the donors, but, occasionally, curators will want to return separated material themselves; consult with curatorial staff about the most appropriate method of return.
 The Accessioning and Collections Manager can assist with arranging shipping.